 About four or five years ago a new, non-surgical method of blocking the fallopian tubes

 was presented to patients.
-It is based on one specific form of tubal ligation which involves having a small coil placed into the fallopian tubes, thereby creating a barrier.
-This method takes between three and six months before this type of tubal ligation becomes effective
+Doctors base this type of procedure on a particular form of tubal ligation which involves having a small coil placed into the fallopian tubes, thereby creating a barrier.
+This method takes between three and six months before this type of tubal ligation becomes active

 .
 During this time, a woman should use other available forms of contraception.
 [5